tlourey/tlourey.github.io/pages/nagios-tips.md

   * [Synology](#synology)
   * [Netgear](#netgear)
   * [APC](#apc)
 <!--- cSpell:enable --->

 ## Nagios Verify

 *nagios4 -v config_file: Reads all data in the configuration files and performs a basic verification/sanity check.
 Always make sure you verify your config data before (re)starting Nagios.*

-In my case I use `sudo /usr/sbin/nagios4 -v ~/mynagiosrepo/nagios-test.cfg`:
+In my case I use `sudo /usr/sbin/nagios4 -v ~/my-nagios-repo/nagios-test.cfg`:

 * It needs to be sudo so it can access everything Nagios can (one day I may try `sudo -u nagios CMD`)
 * nagios-test.cfg is the same as my normal nagios.conf except i've changed: `cfg_dir=./conf.d` so it verifies all the changes in my local repo before I push and then pull in `/etc/nagios4`

 More info: [Verifying your Nagios Core configuration](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/4/en/verifyconfig.html)

-## Hostgroup Excludes
+## HostGroup Excludes

 When applying checks to hostgroups, you can exclude a host.